corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 {{< /tabs >}}

-When designing Corda states, it should be remembered that they are not, despite appearances, traditional OOP style objects.
-They are signed over, transformed, serialised, and relationally mapped.
+Corda states are **not** traditional OOP-style objects.
+They are signed over, transformed, serialized, and relationally mapped.
 As such, all elements should be publicly accessible by design.

 {{< warning >}}
-IDEs will indicate erroneously that properties can be given something other than public visibility.
-Ignore this, as whilst it will work, as discussed above there are many reasons why this isn’t a good idea.
+Make sure your properties have public visibility, even if your IDE indicates that other settings are possible.

 {{< /warning >}}